tshepang/blog/content/favorite-companies.md

   and helping to funding many open source contributors and projects.
-  What makes them the most kool is the games they develop... they got some mouth-watering teasers and concept art (for the upcoming The Finals and Arc Raiders).
+  What makes them the most kool is the games they develop... they got some mouth-watering teasers and concept art (for the upcoming 2 games, The Finals and Arc Raiders).

 - [Ferrous Systems], which offers Rust consulting and training, also does a lot for the language in the embedded domain by running [Oxidise].